 Do I need to explain these guys?
-Certainly you’ve seen them before, in your basement, or that weird unfinished room on your top floor.
+Certainly, you’ve seen them before, in your basement, or that weird unfinished room on your top floor.
 Harmless as they are, they still trigger a fight or flight response in me every time I see one.

 5. Camel spiders

 Do you remember those photos that spread around the internet in the early days of the Iraq War, of those terrifying, massive bugs that supposedly ate and laid their eggs in the stomachs of camels?
 Well, none of that is quite true.
-While they can grow to a petrifying six inches, those photos were taken from a deceiving angle, making them look much larger than they are, and they lay their eggs in soil.
+While they can grow to a petrifying six inches, those photos were taken from a deceiving angle, making them look much larger than they are, and they lay their eggs in the soil.
 They also possess no venom!
 Still, I’m glad I don’t live in any of the desert habitats they call home.

 6. Bot fly

-Bot flies are treacherous little bugs that plant their eggs in mosquitoes, who in turn inject those eggs into humans, where they incubate due to our warm body temperatures.
+Botflies are treacherous little bugs that plant their eggs in mosquitoes, who in turn inject those eggs into humans, where they incubate due to our warm body temperatures.
 Then, when the eggs hatch, they eat their way out, not unlike the infamous Alien birth scene.
 Lovely.
 They mostly live in South America and Mexico, so it is unlikely, but not impossible, to be affected by them in Florida.

 7. Tongue-eating louse

-These parasites have a horrific habit of attaching to the tongues of fish, sucking out the blood, and remaining there for months afterward.
+These parasites have a horrible habit of attaching to the tongues of fish, sucking out the blood, and remaining there for months afterward.
 Luckily, they don’t have the means to attach to our tongues.
 And, though their name may suggest otherwise, they’re closer relatives to crabs than to lice.

 8. Giant Silkworm Assassin Caterpillar

-Giant silkworm moths are beautiful, if slightly nauseating creatures.
+Giant silkworm moths are beautiful if slightly nauseating creatures.
 Their larvae, however, tell a different story.
 Their appearance can be quite hypnotizing, but they are incredibly venomous, and a single touch can be fatal if one does not receive immediate medical attention.
 They live exclusively in South America, however, so you likely won’t ever have to worry about such a horror story.

 9. Bullet ant

-Depending on who you ask, this one-inch long ant is capable of delivering the world’s most painful insect bite.
+Depending on who you ask, this one-inch-long ant is capable of delivering the world’s most painful insect bite.
 Some bite victims have compared the experience to being shot, hence the name.
 If you ever needed a reason not to vacation to South America, let this post be that reason, as these ants can only be found there.
 On the other hand, if you are the ultimate adrenaline junkie, perhaps I’m giving you some devious ideas.